nandini-gulati/backend-lab/README.md

 | **DELETE** | `/api/todos/:id` | Delete a to-do by ID    | —                                                 |

-🏁 Conclusion

-This experiment demonstrates how to integrate MongoDB with an Express.js backend.
-It shows how to build persistent APIs and perform CRUD operations using Mongoose.

 ## 🚀 How to Run This Repo Locally